 Free Public Schools Lecture Demonstrations

-In collaboration with 10 Brooklyn public schools, MCGD brings lecture demonstrations of MCG Dance Technique and repertoire to students all across Brooklyn.
+In collaboration with Brooklyn and New York City public schools, MCGD brings lecture demonstrations of MCG Dance Technique and repertoire to students all across Brooklyn.
 The program was created by Marie-Christine Giordano and Outreach Program Coordinator Mariah Halkett, and is implemented by Giordano and associate company dancers.

 This program was developed and based on the fact that we strongly believe that dance is a much-needed expressive, transformative, healing, and unifying art form.
 We present thoughtful and moving pieces that explore core values of the dignity of all form of life.
 We use dance and movement forms to convey positive messages of hope, accomplishment, inclusiveness, and community that go well beyond language and cultural differences.
 We aim at educating young people about the role of dance as an art form as well as inspire them through a unique experience that they would otherwise not have access to.